bss-aero/bss-aero.github.io/index.md

 ## Teams

-We have 6 teams that work on specific subjects, they are:
+We have 6 teams that work on specific, but not exclusive, subjects, they are:

 - **Avionics & Computation Team**: avionics, analytics, UAV, computational tools, infrastructure, and more.
 - **Fixed-Wing Team**: airplanes, gliders, and more.